Dashikis Vs. Suits: Kevin Samuels & Dr. Umar Johnson Set Off Mock Meat Beef, Twitter Picks Sides

 The Twitter streets are in a tizzy this Wednesday evening (May 5) after a war of words kicked off by two of the culture’s most recognizable and polarizing voices.
-Dr. Umar Johnson and Kevin Samuels have obvious smoke for each other, taking to the respective social media channels to address each other with grown man bars.
+Dr. Umar Johnson and Kevin Samuels have obvious smoke for each other, taking to their respective social media channels to address each other with grown man bars.

 As we’re still gathering details on what started the beef, what caught our eye is an Instagram Live video of Johnson taking aim at Samuels, criticizing openly how he’s seemingly critical and harsh towards Black women.
 With his usual unflinching pride intact, Johnson spoke firmly and stated that he’s not appreciative of women hopping onto Samuels’ platform to willingly take on the shots he doles out.